 US Military Strikes Another Suspected Drug Boat, Killing Four

-- President Donald Trump declared a state of armed conflict with drug cartels, designating them as terrorist organizations, which legalizes military action against them.
+- President Donald Trump has declared a non-international armed conflict against drug cartels, designating them as terrorist organizations.

 Coverage Details